Stop Online Piracy Act: Companies and organizations

-On November 22 the CEO of the Business Software Alliance (BSA) said, "valid and important questions have been raised about the bill."
+On November 22, the CEO of the Business Software Alliance (BSA) said, "valid and important questions have been raised about the bill."
 He said that definitions and remedies needed to be tightened and narrowed, but "BSA stands ready to work with Chairman Smith and his colleagues on the Judiciary Committee to resolve these issues".

 On December 5, the Information Technology and Innovation Foundation, a non-partisan non-profit, published an article that blasted critics of SOPA and defended the bill.
 The report called opponents' claims about DNS filtering "inaccurate," their warnings against censorship as "unfounded" and recommended that the legislation be revised and passed into law.

-On December 22, Go Daddy, one of the world's largest domain name registrars, stated that it supported SOPA.
-Go Daddy then rescinded its support, its CEO saying, "Fighting online piracy is of the utmost importance, which is why Go Daddy has been working to help craft revisions to this legislation—but we can clearly do better.
+On December 22, GoDaddy, one of the world's largest domain name registrars, stated that it supported SOPA.
+GoDaddy then rescinded its support, its CEO saying, "Fighting online piracy is of the utmost importance, which is why GoDaddy has been working to help craft revisions to this legislation—but we can clearly do better.
 It's very important that all Internet stakeholders work together on this.
 Getting it right is worth the wait.
-Go Daddy will support it when and if the Internet community supports it."
+GoDaddy will support it when and if the Internet community supports it."

 In January 2012, the Entertainment Software Association announced support for SOPA, although some association members expressed opposition.
 Creative America, a group representing television networks, movie studios, and entertainment unions, produced a "fact vs. fiction" flyer that aimed to correct misperceptions about rogue sites legislation.